 Disimpoundment could be ordered at any time should the environment become untenable or the running-costs become unpayable.
 The Barrage engineers say that this monument to greed and folly is built to last for 200 years.
 We shall see.

 CEFN GARW QUARRY: On the southern side of Heol-y-Fforest above Castell Coch, this huge, boulder-strewn, shelved cavity is in the early phases of plant colonisation, having not been worked since 1987.
 Water has accumulated over the years in the Quarry bottom to form a dark, scary lake.
-Dramatic faults, folds and thrust planes on the north face, exposed by 19th century quarrying into the massive beds of dolomite, reveal the geological transition between limestone and sandstone.
+Dramatic faults, folds and thrust planes on the north face, exposed by 19th century quarrying into the massive beds of dolomite, reveal the 360 million year-old geological transition between Devonian sandstone and Carboniferous limestone.

 FAIRWATER PARK POND: Fairwater Park opened in 1959 in the grounds of 1845 Fairwater House (demolished 1993), previously part of the estate of the David dynasty.
 In a lofty position on steep, wooded slopes cut by the v-shaped ravine of the Nant Tyllgoed on its route down from Coed-y-Gof to join the Ely at the medieval mill, the Park has a circular pond in a shady bower at its summit.
 Stone-lined, it is not natural but a rainwater-filled residue of Fairwater House’s ornamental fishponds and an important oasis of biodiversity.